bouralu89/dp-server/README.md

 dp-server
 ==========================

-This is a node.js application build as a server part of my diploma thesis.
+This is a node.js application build as a part of my diploma thesis.

 ## Requires